rubensworks/article-w3cdataws2019-graphql/content/existing-approaches.md

 ### TopBraid

-[TopBraid](cite:citesAsAuthority topbraid) is a set of semantic data governance tools.
+[TopBraid](cite:citesAsAuthority topbraid) is a commercial set of semantic data governance tools by TopQuadrant.
 In a recent release, GraphQL was added as a way to query the stored RDF.

 TopBraid's approach is similar to HyperGraphQL.